 2014 Perseids Forecast

 This year the Perseids will peak during the night and early morning hours of 12 and 13 of August.
-Unfortunately, a nearly full moon will make it difficult to view the year's best meteor shower.
+Unfortunately, a nearly full moon (Supermoon) will make it difficult to view the year's best meteor shower.
 However, you may still be able to see a few fireballs.

 - Comet of Origin: 109P/Swift-Tuttle